CrackerCat/KernelSU_Debug/README.md

 ## To-Dos

-- Drop redundant modules feature
 - Root access authorization dialog
-- Install KernelSU as kernel module
 - Allow modify manager package name in manager
 - Allow enable SELinux Enforcing in manager
+- Allow disable seccomp in manager
+- Allow disable SELinux Enforcing proof in manager
+- Install KernelSU as kernel module

 ## Workaround

+1. KernelSU **SHOULD ONLY** provide root access related features, module features are redundant and poorly implemented for compatibility.
+So drop the redundant modules feature (but keep boot stage scripts) to keep it clean and improves runtime performance.

-- Restricting users from modifying the distribution manager in root access tools is pointless, and defeats the purpose of unlocking and rooting devices.
-It is enough to keep only the package name validation as a basic security to keep the manager authorization in a first-installed-first-served state.
+2. Restricting users from modifying the distribution manager in root access tools is pointless, and defeats the purpose of unlocking and rooting devices.
+Users should be able to verify that the software they are installing is trustworthy, otherwise any security measures are meaningless.
+It's enough to keep only the package name verification in the kernel as a basic security check, and leave the signature verification to the Android's PackageManager, which puts the manager's license in a first-install-first-out state.
+What?
+Core patch?
+Why do I need to consider users installing untrusted software on their own?

-- If you only got the root access, in some cases you will still be prevented by the Enforcing SELinux policy.
+3. If you only got the root access, in some cases you will still be prevented by the Enforcing SELinux policy.
 The only way to do this is to disable SELinux (not allowed in Android) or set it to Permissive.
 So we believe that setting SELinux to Permissive mode (ROOT + Permissive) is the only way to really get the highest privileges on Android device.
 Google doesn't consider automatically disabling seccomp after setting SELinux Permissive to be a security issue, so we don't care too.

-- KernelSU **SHOULD ONLY** provide root access related features, module features are redundant and poorly implemented for compatibility.
-So drop the redundant modules feature (but keep boot stage scripts) to keep it clean and improves runtime performance.

-- KernelSU does not provide a dialog for authorization, which is annoying.
-Allow adb shell root by default preserves both relative application security and the convenience of terminal debugging.
-Similarly, root privileges are provided for all applications by default for debugging purposes only, but are provided separately for Debug variant due to security risks.
+4. KernelSU does not provide a dialog for authorization, which is annoying.
+Adb shell is one of the core components of Android, there is no need to confirm its security.
+Trusting and authorizing it preserves relative application security as well as convenient user operation for terminal debugging.

 	If you believe that the above features undermine the security of a device that has been flashed with custom firmware, please review the BootLoader's unlock warning first: